 The fair value of the Corporation's payables and accruals and related party payable approximate their carrying value due to the short-term nature.
-The equity investments have been adjusted to reflect their fair market value at the period end based on market quotes.
-The Corporation's cash is recorded at FVTPL.
+The equity investments have been adjusted to reflect their fair market value at the year end based on market quotes.
+The Corporation's cash is recorded at Fair Value Through Profit and Loss (FVTPL).